Oregon Channel

-The Oregon Channel was a former public affairs television network in the U.S. state of Oregon.
+The Oregon Channel was a public affairs television network in the U.S. state of Oregon.
 It was operated by a consortium consisting of Oregon Public Broadcasting, Southern Oregon Public Television, the Oregon Legislative Assembly, the Oregon University System and the Oregon Public Affairs Network (OPAN).
 It was carried on most cable television systems throughout Oregon either on a part-time or full-time basis as well as on the Internet.
 The station operated 24 hours a day.

 Programming

 When the State Legislature was in session live gavel-to-gavel coverage of the Oregon State Senate and the Oregon House of Representatives was carried until adjournment sine die.

 When the legislature was not in session other live gavel-to-gavel programming was carried, including the Oregon Supreme Court, and meetings of the Governor and cabinet members.
 When no live gavel-to-gavel meetings were underway, other local or statewide public affairs programming was carried.